SynaneticsLtd/syn-support-portainer-concept/README.md

    - Preliminary findings suggest minimal interference from Watchtower in functionality.

 5. **Configuration Monitoring Solutions**
-   - Explore GitHub workflows.
+   - Explore GitHub workflows for configuration changes?
    - Investigate writing workflows using GitHub Docs.
    - CI/CD could be valuable for monitoring and managing configurations.

 6. **Authentication Concerns**
-   - Evaluate potential disruptions due to authentication changes.
+   - Evaluate potential disruptions due to authentication changes - see git hub workflows?
-   - Identify how notifications can alert if issues arise.
+   - Identify how notifications can alert if issues arise - possible elastic solution?

 7. **Heartbeat Implementation**
-   - Consider implementing a heartbeat mechanism for Elastic Stack.
+   - Consider implementing a heartbeat mechanism for Elastic Stack/if migrated to GCP heartbeat would be better?

 8. **Cloud Migration**
    - Investigate migrating to Cloud Run.